arduino/docs-content/content/arduino-cloud/01.guides/02.arduino-c/arduino-c.md

 1. First, let's attach the device we want to use, by clicking the **"Select Device"** button in the **"Associated Devices"** section to the right.
 2. let's create a new variable, call it `test`, and select it to be a `boolean` type and with a **read/write** permission.
-3. finally, configure your network in the **Network** section.
+3. finally, configure your network in the **Network** section on the device page.
 Here you will enter your Wi-Fi® credentials, and if you are using an ESP32 based board, you need to enter the secret key here.

 ![Enter network credentials.](assets/esp32-only.png)